syncfusion-content/flutter-docs/Flutter/maps/selection.md

 <b>Using SfMapsTheme</b>

-You can customize the below appearance of the selected shape.
+You can customize the below appearance of the selected shape using `SfMapsTheme`.

 * **Background color** - Change the background color of the selected shape using the `SfMapsThemeData.selectionColor` property.
 * **Stroke width** - Change the stroke width of the selected shape using the `SfMapsThemeData.selectionStrokeWidth` property.